0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I stare so long, forgot to cry
 ```

+Part 5 begins with the direct aftermath of breaking everything off with the abuser.
+The protagonist struggles to communicate the pain to those he loves and potentially the authorities.
+He, broken over what happened, cannot put into words about how bad the abuse was.
+He is left both physically and mentally mangled and broken as they cannot figure out how to get put back together after what happened.
+The protagonist then looks down at the scars that have just started to heal as he

+- Happens right after breaking off with the abuser
+- (Probably with the help of the family)
+- Goes over the direct aftermath and not being able to describe the pain to his family and potentially authorities
 - The narrator, so broken over what happened to them, cannot put into words about how bad the abuse was
 - Both physically and mentally, they are mangled and broken.
 They cannot figure out how to get put back together after what happened
 - Referring to the scars that they got from their abuser